Résumé of John Stracke

 answered via the engine's data index, instead of by iterating.

-- Work was done in C++, with extensive unit testing using
+- Work was done in C++.

 Centive, 2001 to 2004: Principal Software Engineer

-- Architected and implemented a compiler to translate the
+- Built a compiler to translate the

-compensation plans into Oracle PL/SQL and Microsoft T-SQL.
+PL/SQL and Microsoft T-SQL.

 - The result was around 100,000 times faster than Centive's